Algebra Basics: Formulas, Types & Examples

 Quadratic Equations

 Quadratic equations are equations of the second degree, meaning the highest power of the variable is 2.
+They graph as parabolas.

 General form: ax² + bx + c = 0